CyrusWilkie/CyrusWilkie.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-briefcase about-icon"></span>
 Currently a casual academic at the University of New South Wales teaching Computer Systems Fundamentals.
 I have experience teaching groups of up to 25 University students basic computer science concepts both online and in person.
+Looking to start a career in information security, with an aim to secure a pen-testing or consulting role.
 </p>

 <p class="about-text">